After years of suspicion, reckoning for high-flying R. Kelly

 When the women and girls arrived at the lodging, a member of Kelly’s entourage would provide them with instructions prohibiting them from interacting with each other, prosecutors said in court papers.
 At the concerts, they were positioned so that Kelly could see them from stage.

-Kelly had rules barring partners leaving their room to eat to go to the bathroom without receiving his permission and from looking at other men.
+Kelly had rules barring the girls from leaving their room to eat or to go to the bathroom without receiving his permission.
+He discouraged them from looking at other men.
 He told them how they should dress, and required them to call him “Daddy.”

 The breadth of the latest investigation also brings a new twist that sets it apart from other signature #MeToo era cases like those of Jeffrey Epstein and Harvey Weinstein: Prosecutors say there will be new evidence about at least two underage “John Doe” victims.